 “Let me be intensely clear, the Internet of Everything requires hyper connectivity on a global basis.
 SAPs business networks lead the industry, connecting not only our customers, but also our competitor’s customers.
 It is the world’s network.”

-Interestingly, this term “being clear,” “crystal clear,” or, in this case, being ‘”intensely clear,” seems to be a marker for a person who is about to tell a lie.
+Interestingly, the term “being clear,” “crystal clear,” or, in this case, being ‘”intensely clear” seems to be a marker for a person who is about to tell a lie.
 Curiously, this same language appeared with Trump’s Lawyer, Jay Sekulow, in recent weeks.

 Trump is under investigation.
-Everything stated after “I want to be clear” was a lie.
+Everything started after “I want to be clear” was a lie.

 And similarly, Bill McDermott states he wishes to be “intensely clear” that….IoT requires hyperconnectivity on a global basis.

 That may be true, but the following statement about SAP business networks leading the industry is incorrect, but at the same time is nonsensical.
 What business network is Bill McDermott talking about?
 SAP owns a procurement application in Ariba – that has a marketplace, but this has nothing to do with IoT.
 SAP gets a very tiny amount of its revenue from IoT.
-So if this control over “business networks” is a strategic advantage for SAP in IoT, it is not showing up in the sales numbers.
+If this control over “business networks” is a strategic advantage for SAP in IoT, it does not show up in the sales numbers.